Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/README.md

 ## Anonymous Submission

-This repository is provided for anonymous review.
+This repository aims to provide a clear and reproducible implementation under the anonymous review setting.
 Some components are withheld due to licensing and anonymization constraints, and will be released upon acceptance.